geogardenclub/geogardenclub.github.io/docs/develop/data-model.md

 ## ChatRooms/ChatUsers

 We use the [Flutter Chat UI](https://pub.dev/packages/flutter_chat_ui) package to implement Chat rooms and users.
 This results in the addition of some collections to Firebase.
-Please refer to that documentation for details.
+Please refer to the Flutter Chat UI documentation for details.
+(We are currently using Version 1)